About Whitfield Reaves

 In August of 2009, Whitfield completed writing and publishing his life’s work – The Acupuncture Handbook of Sports Injuries and Pain.
 It is a clinical manual for acupuncturists, using a systematic Four-Step Approach to the treatment of 25 common sports injuries and pain syndromes.
 It is currently used by practitioners in North America and Europe to guide them in treating pain and injury.
 In addition, The Acupuncture Handbook is being used by accredited colleges as a course text book.

-Photos above: Whitfield Reaves after teaching in CA
+Photos above: Whitfield Reaves at Pacific Symposium

 With son Martin on 14,000 foot Gray’s Peak, CO